iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 React 16 is not an officially supported version of iTwin.js app or Extension development using the iTwin.js AppUi.

+The component `UiSettingsProvider` has been renamed to [UiStateStorageHandler]($appui-react) and updated so it no longer takes a prop.
+Internally it now uses the value from `UiFrameWork.getUiStateStorage` and listens for changes to that value.
+This rename was to avoid confusion between UI State and User Preferences.

 The component [FrameworkVersion]($appui-react) has been updated so it no longer takes a version prop.
 It now uses the value of `frameworkState.configurableUiState.frameworkVersion` from the redux store as the version.
 This value may be set using `UiFramework.setUiVersion` method and will be initialized to "2".
 Existing iModelApps using the 1.0 version of the user interface were not required to include the `<FrameworkVersion>` component in its component tree.
 It is now required that every iModelApp include the `<FrameworkVersion>` component and that the redux store entry mentioned above is specified to either "1" or "2".
 Below is a typical component tree for an iModeApp.

 ```tsx